 What are OKRs and how are they different from other goal management methods?

 OKRs are a goal management framework that helps organizations and teams align their efforts toward achieving specific and measurable objectives.
-They differ from other goal-setting methods in that they focus on setting specific, measurable, and time-bound objectives and tracking progress through key results.
+They differ from other goal-setting methods in that they focus on setting specific, measurable, and time-bound objectives and tracking progress through key results that improve business performance.

 What's the difference between OKRs and KPIs?

 OKRs help businesses set aspirational objectives alongside measurable outcomes to drive company-wide innovation, alignment, and collaboration.
-KPIs, on the other hand, evaluate ongoing performance to ensure the efficiency of processes across the organization.
+KPIs (key performance indicators), on the other hand, evaluate ongoing performance to ensure the efficiency of processes across the organization.